amangeldyshalginbayev/Blogging_Application/README.md

 For demonstration purposes you can use this account I already created.
 Email: geldy2016@yandex.kz, Password: Letmein1!

 ## Key Python packages used
+The application developed and tested in **Python3.8**.
 * Flask - micro-framework for web application development
-* messente-api - for sending sms pin codes from Flask application
+* messente-api - for sending sms pin codes
 * Jinga2 - templating engine
 * SQLAlchemy - ORM (Object Relational Mapper)
 * Flask-Migrate - SQLAlchemy database migrations for Flask using Alembic.